Why should you keep an eye on The Boeing Company (BA)?

 Sponsored

-The stock witnessed a 0.52% gain in the last 1 month and extending the period to 3 months gives it a 31.71%, and is -6.74% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.24% over the week and 2.85% over the month.
+The stock witnessed a 3.42% gain in the last 1 month and extending the period to 3 months gives it a 28.81%, and is 0.99% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.56% over the week and 2.61% over the month.

 The Boeing Company (BA) Analyst Forecasts